Council Tax reduction for disabled people

 Severe mental impairment exemption

-Conditions that can lead to this include:
+Some conditions that can lead to severe mental impairment include:

 • Alzheimer's disease